inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 ``wiredDestination`` and ``wirelessSource`` will be pinging ``wirelessDestination``.

-In this showcase, we set the ``packetFilter`` parameter to display only ICMP echo traffic.
+In this showcase, we set the :par:`packetFilter` parameter to display only ICMP echo traffic.
 We use the following configuration for the visualization.